ospocommunity/website/content/sessions/keynote-1231.md

 With over 16 years of experience in the IT and OSS industry, Chen Yang has worked for multinational IT companies such as SUN, Oracle, and Microsoft, focusing on open-source technology and community governance, public cloud, industry AI solutions, knowledge graph, intelligent dialogue, and data integration.

-In 2019, he was granted a US patent for artificial intelligence, and he co-authored "Beautiful Testing" with O'REILLY.concurrency.
+In 2019, she was granted a US patent for artificial intelligence, and she co-authored "Beautiful Testing" with O'REILLY.concurrency.
  <br><br>